sroecker/LLM_AppDev-HandsOn/workshop/Darmstadt_v1.md

 - Streamlit and how to easily build interactive apps
 - Connecting to Ollama
 - What is Ollama and llama.cpp?
-- Strange creatures and where to find them
+- Models - Strange creatures and where to find them
 - Quantization?
 How to be GPU poor and local Llama rich
 - Prompting (System prompt vs user prompt)
 - Tokenization, see [OpenAI tokenizer](https://platform.openai.com/tokenizer)